Skip to content

 These children may be able to have Spinraza or Risdiplam.

 People with SMA do not have enough of a protein called ‘survival motor neuron’ (SMN) protein.
-This protein is essential for the nerve cells, known as motor neurons that help control muscles.
-Motor neurons are found in the brain and spinal cord, and they make contact with muscles.
+This protein is essential for the function of motor neurons.
+These are the nerve cells responsible for controlling muscles.
+Motor neurons are located in the brain and spinal cord.
+They form connections with muscles to enable movement.

 The SMN protein is made in our cells from two genes, SMN1 and SMN2.
 People who have SMA have:

 • two ‘altered’ copies of the SMN1 gene.
-These are unable to produce enough SMN protein to have healthy lower motor neurons.
+When they are altered, these genes are unable to produce enough SMN protein to maintain healthy lower motor neurons.

-• a number of copies of the SMN2 gene.
-This is often called the back-up gene.
+• a variable number of copies of the SMN2 gene.
+SMN2 is often called the back-up gene.
 It mostly produces a short SMN protein that does not work as well as a full-length protein.

 All three treatments increase the amount of SMN protein found in cells throughout the body.
 They do this in different ways.